RPC Inc. (RES) is ready for next Episode as it posted an annual sales of 864,930 K

 RPC Inc. (NYSE: RES) Trading Performance Indicators

-Here are RPC Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 2.80.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.41.
+RPC Inc. (RES) is currently performing well based on its current performance indicators.
+A quick ratio of 2.80 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.28.

 Technical Analysis of RPC Inc. (RES)

-RPC Inc. (NYSE: RES) saw its 5-day average volume 1.8 million, a positive change from its year-to-date volume of 1.58 million.
-As of the previous 9 days, the stock’s Stochastic %D was 83.16%.
-Additionally, its Average True Range was 0.53.
+RPC Inc. (NYSE: RES) saw its 5-day average volume 1.34 million, a negative change from its year-to-date volume of 1.58 million.
+As of the previous 9 days, the stock’s Stochastic %D was 40.95%.
+Additionally, its Average True Range was 0.56.

 RPC Inc. (NYSE: RES) Key Stats